Taybe2/community-booker/TESTING.md

   - Proper handling of edge cases like empty or invalid time slot data.

 ### Results
 All automated tests were executed using the Django testing framework.
-The test suite passed successfully, ensuring that the app's core functionalities perform as intended under various scenarios.
+The test suite passed successfully, indicating that the app's core functionalities are likely to perform as intended under various scenarios.

 ### Command to Run Tests
 To execute the automated test suite, use the following command: